An in vivo validation dataset for dynamic volumetric MRI: Usage Notes

 \section{Usage Notes}

+For dynamic scan 1, periodicity of the deformation pattern across the six repetitions can be exploited during the reconstruction, as demonstrated in the Technical Validation section (\cref{fig:validation}).
+Alternatively, this assumption can be discarded, and (a subset of) the data can be reconstructed in a time-resolved manner.
+In particular, six independent reconstructions (one for each pressure cycle) can be performed to investigate the repeatability of the reconstruction method.
+Optionally, the undersampling factor can be retrospectively increased by discarding selected spiral shots.
+Reconstructions obtained from dynamic scan 1, whether binned or time-resolved, can be quantitatively compared with the validation data.

 When combining data from different scans, users of the dataset should be aware that there may be minor positional shifts of the leg between scans.
 This could be caused by the repositioning of the pressure cuff, or by the subject moving their leg during the isometric knee flexion tasks.
 Therefore, coil sensitivities were determined for each scan separately, as these may be different across different scans.

-Furthermore, when using the segmentation masks, a nonrigid registration between the out-of-phase DIXON image (on which the segmentation was performed) and an image of the target reconstruction (for example, the first frame) is recommended.
+Furthermore, when using the segmentation masks, a nonrigid registration between the out-of-phase Dixon image (on which the segmentation was performed) and an image of the target reconstruction (for example, the first frame) is recommended.
 In addition, a minor misalignment might appear when comparing the validation images to reconstructed images from one of the dynamic scans.
 Only rigid registration should be performed in this case to prevent warping the validation or reconstructed images.
 Since both legs can move independently, we advise cropping out the right leg in both images, followed by a rigid registration.

 The left leg does not deform, and can thus be used as a control to compare against.
 Note the absence of motion artifacts in the left leg (right side of the image) in the time-averaged image in \cref{fig:data_overview}, and the constant projections in \cref{fig:validation}.